twoolard/official-jokes-test-framework/README.md

 echo 'eval "$(pyenv virtualenv-init -)"' >> ~/.zshrc
 ```

-Now you can create virtual environments that use the same version of Python, but have their own set of pip installed packages by running the following from the root directory of the project:
+Now you can create virtual environments that use the same version of Python, but have their own set of pip installed.
+Run the following from the root directory of the project:

 ```bash
 pyenv virtualenv <python-version> <name>